browserstate/history.js/README.md

 Welcome to my History.js fork (v1.7.2 - January 18 2013)
 ==================

+## News
-New in v1.7.2: See [History.md](https://github.com/andreasbernhard/history.js/blob/master/History.md#files)
+18/01/2013 - New in v1.7.2: See [History.md](https://github.com/andreasbernhard/history.js/blob/master/History.md#files)

+Please create issues or send a mail if something doesn't work in History.js.
+I'll try to fix it as soon as possible.
+I'm also going to review old issues in balupton's repository.

 This project is a fork of History.js, it aims the same but will be developed and supported actively: